JeremyFriesenGitHub/SnowDayPredictor/README.txt

 Install Instructions:
-1) Navigate to the working directory to run your
+1) Navigate to the working directory with the project
 2) Install node for javascript.
 3) Install the npm modules (npm init -y).
 4) Install Pug (npm install pug)